Cyb3r-Jak3/pypy-flask/README.md

 ### Alpine

-There are also alpine based images avaiable.
+There are also alpine based images available.
 All alpine images end with `-alpine`

 - ghcr.io/cyb3r-jak3/pypy-flask:latest-alpine
 - cyb3rjak3/pypy-flask:latest-alpine